okta/okta-auth-js/README.md

 ## Routing strategy

-Handling and defining of redirect URI depends on what rout strategy you use in your project.
+Handling and defining of redirect URI depends on what route strategy you use in your project.

 ### Path-based routing strategy